International Regulation of Digital Medical Devices

 Presentation

-The International Regulation of Digital Medical Devices (RIDMN) program focuses on the regulatory framework for digital medical devices throughout their life cycle.
-Combining theory, practice and interaction with industry experts, this program trains specialists capable of responding to the growing need for innovation and regulation in a rapidly expanding sector.
+The International Regulation of Digital Medical Devices (RIDMN) course focuses on studying the regulatory framework for digital medical devices throughout their life cycle.
+Combining theory, practice, and interaction with industry experts, this program trains specialists capable of meeting the growing needs for innovation and regulation in a rapidly expanding sector.

 Read more

-This course is part of the Montpellier University School of Digital Health (ESNbyUM), supported by the France 2030 Future Investment Program.
-ESNbyUM aims to :
+This course is part of the Digital Health School at the University of Montpellier (ESNbyUM), supported by the France 2030 Investment for the Future Program.
+ESNbyUM aims to:

-• Train experts capable of meeting the challenges of digital health.
+• Training experts capable of meeting the challenges of digital health.

-• Contribute to innovation in digital medical devices.
+• Contributing to innovation in digital medical devices.

 • Promoting an ethical and sustainable approach to the digital transformation of healthcare.